maniacbug/ncore/README.md

 ## How do I launch it?

-Again, from the examples directory, after building Blink, type:
+From the examples directory, after building Blink, type:

  $ out/Blink

 ## How do I run it?